Forum: Congressional Candidates Positions on Climate Change | Elections

 Georgia 5 - John Lewis is the incumbent representative for district 5.
 He is a supporter of environment protection and climate change efforts.
 He was challenged in 2016 by Republican Douglas Bell, who does not seem to support any efforts on climate change.

-Georgia 6 - Karen Handel represents Georgia 6 by at least discussing climate change, which is progress compared to previous candidates.
-She's does not, however, support taking any action on solving climate change, and has use the "I am not a scientist" line, which is denial code speak for "I don't really want to understand climate change".
+Georgia 6 - Lucy McBath won this seat in 2018 with a stance supporting action on climate.
+Karen Handel previously represented Georgia 6 without supporting any action on solving climate change, and had used the "I am not a scientist" line, which is denial code speak for "I don't really want to understand climate change".

 Look, I think that, clearly, there have been changes in the climate.
 I am not a scientist, so I read all of that and take it all in - Karen Handel

 Climate change represents an existential threat to our environment.
 I agree with the Department of Defense: climate change is one of the most urgent national security issues of our time.
 The science of climate change is conclusive and indisputable: humans are the principal cause of it and our planet is warming at an extremely alarming rate. - Lucy McBath, Representative District 6